ataraxie/codeshovel/doc/oracle/README.md

-# CodeShovel - Evaluation Docs
+# Oracle Construction

+This document describes how to construct a method history oracle.
+Accurately determining the full history of a method is laborous, but is necessary to check that a tool can effectively find all changes for a given method in a given language.

-You can disregard this document unless you are considering extending the oracle included in the repository (e.g., for extending to a new language) or building a new one.
+This document is mainly intended for people considering extending the oracle included in the repository (e.g., for extending to a new language) or building a new one.

 ## Creating an Oracle